 Interlibrary Loan Services – contact staff

 If current Pacifica students, faculty, or staff need items not held by the Pacifica Library, they may request that the Library borrow the items from another library.
 This is called Interlibrary Loan or just ILL.
-You may fill out the library’s online ILL Request Form, fill out a print request form found at the campus libraries, or email email@example.com with your request.
+You may fill out the library’s online ILL Request Form, or email email@example.com with your request.
 When making requests, please be sure to have clear and accurate citation information so staff may find the correct document.
 ILL requests are filled on a first-come first-serve basis and items already owned by the Pacifica Library will NOT be processed.
 Please consult the library catalog, or the library’s journal holdings, prior to submitting an ILL request.
 Students will be contacted when the items arrive.
 It is difficult to predict when items will arrive, since the library depends on the speed of the lender to process requests, the mail delivery service, etc. To cover the fees of the lending libraries, $3.50 plus shipping is charged per item for this service to students (faculty are not charged).
 Renewal policies for ILL documents are dependent on the lending library, not Pacifica’s Graduate Research Library.
 Overdue ILL items are charged a $1/day fee and items not returned after one month are assessed a replacement charge (determined by the lending library, not Pacifica’s) plus a $20 processing fee.
 Students are limited to 20 ILL requests per 30 days.
 Requestors have the option of picking up ILL requests in person at either campus library or by having journal article requests or book chapter requests emailed to them (PDF copies sent as attachments).

 Reference Assistance – contact staff